zcpnate/pumpdump/README.md

 =
   Add your API key and secret to pumpdump.py.

+  !!!
+Ensure you do not enable withdraws or market trading !!!

+  Although this script doesn't do anything regarding withdraws or market trading (you can see for yourself in the code...), it is best practice not to give any program more access than it needs.

   Also, make note of the `allow_order` variable.
 If set to `True`, it will buy and sell coins. `False`, it will just display values.